-The CCR Group has adopted the internal control objectives defined by the French financial markets authority (Autorité des Marchés Financiers - AMF).
-The objectives of the internal control system set up by the CCR Group are therefore to ensure:
+CCR has adopted the internal control objectives defined by the AMF.
+The objectives of the internal control system set up by CCR are therefore to ensure:

-- compliance with applicable laws and regulations; - due application of instructions and priorities set by executive management; - proper functioning of internal corporate processes, particularly those relating to the safeguarding of assets; - · reliability of financial reporting; - · information systems security.
+- · compliance with applicable laws and regulations; - due application of instructions and priorities set by executive management; - proper functioning of internal corporate processes, particularly those relating to the safeguarding of assets; - · reliability of financial reporting; - · information systems security.